hanzhi227/SyncVR-EDA/README.md

 From the bootstrapped results we can see that the mean and median age for stolen cars is 7.5 with high confidence.
 It is also interesting to see there is a bimodal median for the non-stolen cars at 11 and 12 thus reinforcing that the mean age for non-stolen cars centers heavily around 11.5 years old.
 The bootstrap is much more likely to get a whole number as the median.

-Looking at the mean distribution, we see that if we were to overlay the non-stole and stolen graphs, the stolen graph would end right where the non-stolen graph would begin (nearly 0% overlap).
+Looking at the mean distribution, we see that if we were to overlay the non-stolen and stolen graphs, the stolen graph would end right where the non-stolen graph would begin (nearly 0% overlap).
 The 95% Confidence Interval for both bootstraps show there is statistical significance in the claim that non-stolen derelict cars are generally older than stolen derelict cars.
+Thus, we reject the null hypothesis.

 ### Vehicle Make Age Distribution